Samuel Claussen, Ph.D.

 B.A., History and Political Science - Western State College of Colorado, 2006

 “Chivalric and Religious Valorization of Warfare in High Medieval France.”
 In Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard Kaeuper, edited by Craig Nakashian and Daniel Franke.
 Leiden: Brill, 2017, 199-217.

 “Royal Punishment and Reconciliation in Trastámara Castile” in Treason: Medieval and Early Modern Treachery, Betrayal and Shame, ed.
-Larissa Tracy (Brill), Forthcoming Spring 2019.
+Larissa Tracy.
+Leiden: Brill, 2019, 100-118.

-"Chivalric Violence" with Peter Sposato in Companion to Chivalry, ed.
-Robert Jones and Peter Coss (Boydell & Brewer), Under Review - Expected May 2019.
+“Chivalric Violence” with Peter Sposato in Companion to Chivalry, ed.
+Robert Jones and Peter Coss (Boydell & Brewer), Forthcoming, Summer 2019.